alphabill-org/alphabill-wallet-ui/README.md

 ## Add wallet as Chrome extension

+Download the wallet build zip file `build-v0.1.1.zip` & unpack it.

 Open Your Extension in Chrome `chrome://extensions/`

 In the top-right corner, turn on developer mode.
 This will then render two buttons in the top-left corner.
 Load the unpacked extension and the packed extension.

-Click on “Load unpacked extension,” and select your `build` folder.
+Click on “Load unpacked extension,” and select your unpacked `build` folder.

-Your extension will now show up in your browser and will update automatically each time you use `npm run build`.
+You could also install the modules `npm install --openssl-legacy-provider` then build it by using `npm run build` & select your newly created `build` folder.
+Using this method enables you to change the build.
+It will update automatically each time you use `npm run build`.